dougeby/IntuneDocs/intune/network-bandwidth-use.md

 |mam.manage.microsoft.com|104.40.69.125<br>13.90.192.78<br>40.85.174.177<br>40.85.77.31<br>137.116.229.43<br>52.163.215.232<br>52.174.102.180|

-### Network requirements for Powershell scripts and Win32 apps
+### Network requirements Powershell scripts and Win32 apps
-If you're using Intune to deploy Powershell scripts or Win32 apps, you'll also need to grant access to the following endpoints.
+If you're using Intune to deploy Powershell scripts or Win32 apps, you'll also need to grant access to endpoints in which your tenant currently resides.

 |ASU | Storage name | CDN |
 | --- | --- |--- |